 but even the most well-kept data are often unclean—that is, it is often riddled with:

 - Inconsistent Formatting

-which WILL take your organization forever to fix.
+And many other headaches—which WILL take your organization forever to fix.

 The Truth Is…

-Raw data is rarely ready for immediate consumption;
+Raw data is rarely ready for immediate consumption.

-dealing with dirty data is an extremely time-consuming process,
+Dealing with dirty data is an extremely time-consuming process,

 and it is an issue which all data-oriented professionals face.

-And this is not an issue you can simply ignore.
+This is not an issue you can simply ignore.